 Sprint retrospectives offer us an opportunity to inspect and adapt our process.
-By reflecting on the Sprint you just finished, you are able to learn about your processes, and how to improve them in future Sprints.
-While you conduct the Sprint retrospective, create a list of desired improvements and decide which specific improvements you will implement and when, being mindful that not all process improvements may be possible to implement all at once.
-Empirical process control and continuous process improvement is one of the key principals of Scrum, which you should leverage as part of every Sprint retrospective.
+By reflecting on the sprint you just finished, the scrum team learns about how the team’s processes are working and how to improve them in future sprints.
+While you conduct the sprint retrospective, create a list of desired improvements and decide which ones you will implement and when, being mindful that it may not be possible to implement them all at once.
+Empirical process control (transparency, inspection and adaptation) and continuous process improvement are two of the key principals of Scrum, which you should leverage as part of every sprint retrospective.

-A Sprint retrospective is a good project management practice, dedicated to reviewing a completed Sprint and learning from both the successes and the failures so the team and organization can continuously improve.
+A sprint retrospective is good scrum practice, dedicated to reviewing a completed sprint and learning from both the successes and the failures so the team and organization can continuously improve.

 You’ll learn best from an organized and methodical reflection on your project experience.
-As such, the Sprint retrospective is an important mechanism for harvesting the newly gained wisdom so you can turn what you learned into tangible changes for future Sprints.
+As such, the sprint retrospective is an important mechanism for harvesting the newly gained wisdom, allowing you to turn what you learned into tangible changes for future sprints.